-Join Kipp Bradford for an in-depth discussion in this video GD&T in SOLIDWORKS 3D model, part of Geometric Dimensioning and Tolerancing.
+Join Kipp Bradford for an in-depth discussion in this video GD&T in SOLIDWORKS 3D model, part of Introduction to Geometric Dimensioning and Tolerancing.

 - [Instructor] In SOLIDWORKS 3D part files,…geometric dimensioning and tolerancing tools…can be found in the DimXpert tab of the primary menu bar.…GD&T call outs can be attached to part features…without having to first create a 2D drawing.…This is important because many machine shops…now accept native 3D part files…instead of or in addition to 2D drawings.…When GD&T controls can be included at the 3D part level,…the geometric dimensioning…and tolerancing control information is perfectly preserved…as the native files are sent to a machine shop.…